raphaelquast/EOmaps/docs/FAQ.rst

     It allows you to work with an interactive IPython terminal and execute code-blocks (separated by the ``# %%`` indicator).

     - With IPython, the default behavior is to create static (inline) figures (same as with Jupyter Notebooks)!

       To print a snapshot of the current state of a figure to the IPython terminal, call :py:meth:`Maps.show` or :py:meth:`Maps.snapshot`.

-    - Same as with Jupyter Notebooks, you can use *"magic"* commands to set the used matpltolib backend.
+    - Similar to Jupyter Notebooks, you can use *"magic"* commands to set the used matpltolib backend.

       - For interactive (popup) figures, switch to the default Qt backend using ``%matplotlib qt``
       - For interactive (inline) figures, you'll need to install `ipympl <https://github.com/matplotlib/ipympl>`_ and then activate the ``widget`` with ``%matplotlib widget``.